Bringing online lessons to life with Canon livestreaming cameras

 Students now regularly access learning from home, so filming lectures in an engaging way is crucial.
 Veteran filmmaker and lecturer Tania Hoser shares her advice for livestreaming educational content that makes viewers feel as if they're in the room.

-Lecturer and cinematographer Tania Hoser uses Canon's 4K PTZ (pan, tilt and zoom) cameras to livestream her presentations, enabling her to connect directly with each viewer and hold their interest throughout.
+Lecturer and cinematographer Tania Hoser uses Canon 4K PTZ (pan, tilt and zoom) cameras like the CR-N350 in use here to livestream her presentations, enabling her to connect directly with each viewer and hold their interest throughout.
 "You can keep the attention on the person or the subject you want it to be on," she explains.

 The world of education is changing.
 Lessons and seminars that used to take place in physical classrooms are now also being broadcast to computers around the world.